"As for Maidenhead, the conga (which was amusing) aside, some of the oddest chants I've ever heard at a football match" ~ localboy86, Apr. 2015

 ^^^ Macleod (C) and I were enjoying ourselves, in any case!

-^^^ The Old Colonial, a KSG favourite, was next.
-Full and frank discussions re the monarchy, the BBC, and Brexit.
-Then we passed the Danny Welbeck Hotel en route to the Pavilion Bar.
+^^^ The Old Colonial, a KSG favourite, was next - featuring full and frank discussions about the monarchy, the BBC, and Brexit.
+Then, we passed the Danny Welbeck Hotel en route to the Pavilion Bar.

 ^^^ Macleod (C) and I attempted to recreate the above photo of him and my Dad, post-Weston-super-Mare 2-2 Maidenhead United in August 2008, without much success.
-Rugby League was showing in here, which rather summed things up.
-Craig checked TripAdvisor, resulting in us heading to the highly-recommended Criterion - 'a genuine free house and traditional community pub' - on nearby Upper Church Road.
-After serving us a couple of rounds of excellent ales, the barman directed us to Vinnie's.
+Rugby League was showing on TV here, which rather summed things up.
+Craig checked TripAdvisor, and we headed to the highly-recommended Criterion - 'a genuine free house and traditional community pub' - situated on Upper Church Road (so not far).
+After serving us two rounds of excellent ales, the barman directed us to Vinnie's.

 ^^^ Karaoke in here.
 Good fun.
 Judging by this photo (what's going on with my eyes?!), I should've done 'Fade To Grey' in tribute to Steve Strange.

-^^^ Some of us were feeling much better than others the following morning, which, considering that not everyone was out until 07:30 am, is understandable. #notbigorclever
+^^^ Some of us were feeling much better than others the following morning.
+Understandable.
+Considering that not everyone was out until 07:30 am. #notbigorclever

-^^^ Skippy not alone in appreciating Cotleigh's Golden (Seattle) Seahawk.
+^^^ Skippy was not alone in appreciating Cotleigh's Golden (Seattle) Seahawk.

 ^^^ A whole host of other characters soon joined us.
 Some had travelled by car, others by train.
-(Thanks to Messrs Leonard, Cox & Smith for the use of these and other photos.)
+(Thanks to Messrs Leonard, Cox & Smith for permitting me to use these photos and others.)

 ^^^ Whilst we waited for taxis to the ground, Skippy wasted no time.